Pianos made by: Schulze Pollmann s.r.l., Borgo Maggiore, San Marino

 Schulze Pollmann was formed in 1928 by the merger of two German piano builders who had moved to Italy.
 Paul Pollmann had worked first with Ibach, then with Steinway & Sons (Hamburg), before opening his own piano factory in Germany.
 He later moved to Italy, where he met Albert Schulze, another relocated German piano builder.
 Pollmann managed the combined firms until 1942, and was followed by his son Hans, who had managed the piano maker Schimmel before returning to his father’s firm.
 Recently, the company relocated a short distance to San Marino, a tiny city-state entirely surrounded by Italy.

-Schulze Pollmann offers three series of piano: Masterpiece, Studio, and Studio Upgrade.
-The Masterpiece Series pianos, made entirely in Italy and San Marino, contain Delignit pinblocks and Renner actions and hammers from Germany, and Ciresa solid red spruce soundboards from the Val di Fiemme, in Italy.
+In North America, Schulze Pollmann offers two series of pianos: Masterpiece (grands) and Studio (verticals).
+The Masterpiece Series pianos, available only by special order, are made entirely in Italy and San Marino, and contain Delignit pinblocks, Renner actions and hammers from Germany, and Ciresa solid red-spruce soundboards from the Val di Fiemme, in Italy.
 The company uses both sophisticated technology and handwork in its manufacturing.
-The verticals have a one-piece wooden frame of multi-laminated beech, and use agraffes.
 All soundboards have finger-jointed construction to optimize stability and prevent cracking.
 Many of the cabinets have beautiful designs and inlays.
-The Studio and Studio Upgrade series are partially made in Asia and finished off (including, for the Studio Upgrades, deluxe cabinet work) in San Marino.
+The Studio series is partially made in Asia and finished off, including deluxe cabinetwork, in San Marino.

 The uprights are well built and have a warm, colorful sound with a good amount of sustain.
 The treble is not nearly as brittle sounding as in some other European uprights.
 Schulze Pollmann grands are likewise very nicely crafted and arrive at the dealer in good condition, needing only solid preparation to sound their best.